 Tapply Binet College Reviews

-Gain exclusive insight into life at Tapply Binet College from our carefully curated video and written reviews, including roundtable Q&As, that deliver in-depth insider info from parents, alumni and students.
+Gain exclusive insight into life at Tapply Binet College from our carefully curated video and written reviews that deliver in-depth insider info from parents, alumni and students.

 Our Perspective on Tapply Binet College

 Private schools are created in order to address different kinds of learners, and different learning styles, and Tapply Binet is a great example of that.
 It’s a small school, which for the students who attend, is its great strength.
 The average class size is just 3 students, with none exceeding 6.
 As such, the program is very much student focused, and student led, in something akin to a tutorial approach to learning.
 Instructors engage closely with students, allowing them to interact with the material and with each other around the concepts being presented.
 Lessons are built to address the specific curiosities and perspectives that the students bring with them into the classroom.
 The goal of the program is to reward personal curiosity, and grow students’ ability to access and process information through that lens.
 The expertise of the staff is also a draw for the families that enroll—all instructors have doctorates and are specialists in the areas in which they teach.
 The ideal student is one operating at the top of his or her peer group, one who longs for an environment that will nurture their academic instincts, and who is preparing to continue to university.

 Get crucial behind-the-scenes information about Tapply Binet College from video interviews with probing questions that we recorded live with parents, current students, and recent alumni.

 Watch our parent interview with Chiara Pettit to get the inside scoop on what it’s like to have a child attend Tapply Binet College.

 Watch our alum interview with James Loree to learn about the unique experience of attending Tapply Binet College.

 Watch our alum interview with Jessica Brown to learn about the unique experience of attending Tapply Binet College.